alisw/AliPhysics/MUON/READMEmtrda.txt

 \section da_s1 The Muon Trigger Calibration

-The main goal of the DA is the transfer of the modified configuration files to the FES and to put them in the detector data base.
+The main goal of the DA is to transfer the configuration files from the detector data base to the FES and to put them back to the detector data base in order to be used for the next run, in the case when the analysis of the events in the run finds noisy/dead channels different from the ones already notified in the configuration files at the start of the run.
 In the current version, the DA will modify only the global crate configuration.

 The configuration files stored in the online DB are the following: